rashikshrestha/stereo_to_3d_points_ws/README.md

 * stereo\_image_proc
 * image_view

-These packages comes pre-installed with the ROS environment.
+These packages come pre-installed with the ROS environment.

 You can check the availability of package using:
 * rospack list | grep stereo\_image_proc